ajayhack/MazTestMovieApp/README.md

 # MazTestMovieApp
 This is a Popular Movie App Which is showing Top Popular Movies in a Grid List.

+#Design Pattern used:-
+This App is implemneted using MVVM Design Patern in Android.

 #Language Used to Develop the App:-
 100% Kotlin is used in all the modules in the app for development.